reconSF/nodejs-clickstack/README.md

 # Notes
 It looks for a main.js by default.
 You can set a config variable of "main_js" to override this.
-If a package.json is present, it will install the packages via npm.
+If you have dependencies in your package.json - run npm install before you zip up your application for deployment.

 # Updating this stack